raquo/scala-dom-types/README.md

 ## What about scala-js-dom

-The [scala-js-dom](http://scala-js.github.io/scala-js-dom/) project serves a very different purpose – it provides typed Scala.js interfaces to native Javascript DOM classes such as `HTMLInputElement`.
-You can use those types when you already have instances of DOM elements, but you can not instantiate those types without using untyped methods like `document.createElement` because that is the only kind of API that Javascript provides for this.
+The [scala-js-dom](http://scala-js.github.io/scala-js-dom/) project serves a very different purpose – it provides typed Scala.js interfaces to native JavaScript DOM classes such as `HTMLInputElement`.
+You can use those types when you already have instances of DOM elements, but you can not instantiate those types without using untyped methods like `document.createElement` because that is the only kind of API that JavaScript provides for this.

 On the other hand, _Scala DOM Types_ lets the consuming library create a type-safe _representation_ of real JS DOM nodes or trees, and it is up to your library's code to instantiate real JS nodes from the provided description.